It takes courage to say yes to rest and play in a culture where exhaustion is seen as a status symbol. —Brene Brown

 As I’m sitting here writing this article, my body is telling me, “Girl, what are you doing still up?
 Go to bed!”

 Well, body.
 It isn’t rest day.

 A few years ago, I learned about the importance of the gift of rest and taking one day to rest each week.
 Since then, I’ve been working on applying the Biblical principles of rest and self-care.

 And after a few years of practicing, I’m pretty sure I understand what God means when He says He wants us to rest after working so hard.
 After all, He Himself rested after creating/working for seven days straight.

-For this week’s #WellnessWednesday post, I want to share with you what I’ve applied and the lessons I’ve learned these last few years about the gift of rest.
+For this week’s #WellnessWednesday post, I want to share with you what I’ve applied.

 I purposefully took a (week)day off from my 9-5 job.

 It was euphoria to grab some coffee without feeling rushed, haha!
 I also treated myself to a manicure for the first time.
 I will also say that it felt amazing to relax on this day and not think about the 9-5.
 However, I didn’t take a day off the blog and still worked to create content.

 I learned that I am worth taking time off often to recharge and that it’s okay to take a day off even if I’m not sick or have a doctor’s appointment.
 I don’t need an excuse other than to recharge and pamper myself and that’s completely okay.

 I didn’t take a day of rest…multiple times.